Adventures in Paris for the beauty-seekers

 Musée de Cluny (Musée National du Moyen Âge): This museum of the Middle-Ages is located on the Left Bank, not too far from the Île de la Cité and Shakespeare & Co if you’re wandering over from that direction.
 It will give you a good glimpse of an older Paris, the one that pre-dates the Paris of Haussmann and his grand sweeping boulevards.
 My mother has always had a fascination with the famous unicorn tapestries that are housed in this museum, and so I have core childhood memories of standing in the dimly-lit tapestries room, asking questions in hushed tones, and marvelling at the details of wild strawberries and wildflowers on these magical tapestries.

 L’église Saint-Etienne-du-Mont: My all-time favourite church in Paris, tucked away behind the grand Panthéon in the Latin Quarter.
 I love the delicate white stonework, which is carved to look like lace.
-This church dates from the late 15th century, and contains a shrine to the patron saint of Paris, St. Geneviève; it was in prayer here as a teenager that I decided to take Genevieve as my confirmation name.
-A peaceful place to stop and linger a while.
+This church dates from the late 15th century, and contains a shrine with some relics of the patron saint of Paris, St. Geneviève.
+This is a lovely, peaceful place to stop and linger a while.

 The Right Bank